GRCDEV/ArduSim/help/usage.md

     * *MINALTITUDE*.
 Minimum relative altitude to home for takeoff, and minimum reletive altitude for any waypoint when loading a mission from a Google Earth .kml file.
     * *MISSIONEND*.
 Whether to add a land or RTL command at the end of the mission if loaded from Google Earth .xml file.
 Valid values: unmodified, land, or RTL.
     * *WAYPOINTDELAY*.
 Mission delay over each waypoint (seconds).
+    * *WAYPOINTDISTANCE*.
+Distance to waypoint to assert that it has been reached (centimeters), used only when WAYPOINTDELAY is greater than 0.
 * PCCompanion-to-realUAV and realUAV-to-realUAV communication parameters:
     * *BROADCASTIP*.
 The IP must be the broadcast address of the network configured on the Raspberry Pi.
     * *BROADCASTPORT*.
 Port where the PC Companion can listen to supervise the protocol communications among real UAVs.
 The PC Companion can even interact with the multicopters with the functions "Copter.sendBroadcastMessage(byte[])" and "Copter.receiveMessage(int)".